IMMANUEL-88/sweet-shop-kata/README.md

 * **Tools Used:** Google Gemini

 * **How I Used It:**
     * **Backend TDD:** I used the AI to generate the "Red" (failing test) for each new endpoint based on the requirements.
-I would then write the "Green" (passing) code myself, and afterward, I would ask the AI to "Refactor" my code or suggest improvements (like using `asyncHandler` or atomic operations).
+I would then collaborate with AI to write the "Green" (passing) code myself, and afterward, I would ask the AI to "Refactor" my code or suggest improvements (like using `asyncHandler` or atomic operations).
     * **Frontend Development:** I asked the AI to generate entire React components (like `Navbar`, `SweetCard`, and `CartSlider`) based on my feature descriptions and preferred tech (Tailwind CSS).
     * **Debugging (Most Critical):** I frequently pasted error messages (from both Jest and the browser console) directly to the AI.
 It helped me diagnose the root cause of complex bugs, including:
         * JavaScript typos (`e.targe` vs. `e.target.value`).